-MOLECULAR MOVIES USING XFEL
+MOLECULAR IMAGING USING XFEL

-We are actively working on techniques to capture real-time molecular movies using ultrafast X-ray diffraction.
+Working on techniques to capture real-time molecular movies using ultrafast X-ray diffraction.
 Molecular movies using XFELs could allow scientists to track the intricacies, nuances and detailed behaviour of molecules like never before.

 SINGLE MOLECULE IMAGING

-We are addressing the challenges associated with instrument fluctuations, electronic damage, natural conformational variability and the effects of confinement by developing new systems and tools to map the heterogeneity landscape of single molecules.
+Addressing the challenges associated with instrument fluctuations, electronic damage, natural conformational variability and the effects of confinement by developing new systems and tools to map the heterogeneity landscape of single molecules.

-MOLECULAR IMAGING OF T CELLS
+MOLECULAR IMAGING OF T CELL ACTIVATION

 IN VIVO IMAGING